Happy New Year! Starting 2023 by sharing the lookout points for the best views in one of my favourite cities: Edinburgh!

 Where to find the best views in Edinburgh

 Scotland’s capital has always reminded me of Vancouver (small city, very green, right by the sea, the list goes on), and I’ve always felt super at home.
 And while the views aren’t sea-to-sky, they are spectacular in their own wonderful way.
-Scroll below or click here to take in everything from the castle to the Forth at my favourite landmarks for the best views in Edinburgh.
+Scroll below or click here to take in everything from the castle to the Forth at my favourite landmarks and lookouts for the best views in Edinburgh.
 (Warning: All, except one, don’t include a lift/elevator.)

 One of my absolute favourite things about Edinburgh, Arthur’s Seat is a short and easy-ish hike, located smack in the middle of the city.
 Located next to Holyrood Palace and the Scottish Parliament Buildings at the end of the Royal Mile, this grassy hill is where you will get the best unhindered 360 views of Edinburgh.
 Remember to wear decent walking shoes.

 Step away from Edinburgh’s hustle and bustle and get your step on at Calton Hill.
 Classified as a UNESCO World Heritage Site, Calton Hill is also home to several national monuments and the City Observatory.
 (All very photogenic.)
 Depending on where you’re coming from, this easy trek to scenic views is a 5-15 minute walk from the city centre.

 The Rooftop Terrace at the National Museum of Scotland